A 2015 status review report conducted on a petition received from WildEarth Guardians on July 8,…

 The narrownose smoothhound is a cartilaginous fish.
 It is the most abundant and widely distributed Triakid in the Argentine Sea and historically had high densities in the Argentine-Uruguay Common Fishing Zone.
 However, due to significant fishing pressure by commercial and artisanal fisheries throughout its range, the species has experienced potentially significant population declines and the potential extirpation of its breeding population in Brazil.
 The main threat to the narrownose smoothhound is targeted and incidental catch in various commercial and artisanal fisheries operating in its coastal inshore habitat, including nursery areas.
 In 2017, NOAA Fisheries listed the species as threatened under the Endangered Species Act.

 - Throughout Its Range

-The narrownose smoothhound shark has a slender body, similar in form to other triakids, and a short head, with large eyes.
+The narrownose smoothhound shark has a slender body, similar in form to other triakids, and a short head with large eyes.
 The snout is bluntly angular and there is narrow distance between nostrils.
-Narrownose smoothhounds are grey with numerous small white spots on their dorsal side and solid white coloration underneath.
+Narrownose smoothhounds are gray with numerous small white spots on their dorsal side and solid white coloration underneath.
 The trailing edges of both dorsal fins have exposed ceratotrichia (slender soft or stiff filaments of an elastic protein that superficially resembles keratin), a distinctive characteristic for the species.